 After loading into a game, your champion will prepare to do battle on Summoner’s Rift – the map LoL is played on.
 As mentioned previously, the MO of every single League of Legends game is always the same no matter how experienced the players are: destroy the enemy Nexus on the opposite side.

 The thing stopping you from waltzing past the opposition and smacking it to pieces?
 11 deadly turrets that will fire at will if you’re within their range without protection.
-If you want to safely destroy turrets, you’ll need to attack with a wave of minions– tiny NPCs that spawn every 30 seconds down a lane and attack enemy structures in their path.
+If you want to safely destroy turrets, you’ll need to attack with a wave of minions.
+Minions are tiny NPCs that spawn every 30 seconds down a lane and attack enemy structures in their path.
 This is made even more difficult by the fact that a mysterious darkness called the Fog of War blocks you from seeing areas on the enemy’s side of the map that aren’t lit up by a ward or occupied by an allied minion or champion.

 A typical LoL match is broken into three parts: early game, mid game, and late game.
 After loading in, players march down one of three lanes based on the role they decided on when selecting their champion; this is where the early game begins.
 Players duke it out in a 1v1 or 2v2 “laning phase” against the enemy or, if they chose the jungle role, they’ll roam the map to make plays.